 “The best distinction I have found so far is that EW typically deals with the physics of the EMS, while other related fields do not.
 For example, cyber warfare deals with networks of systems like computers, and requires extensive knowledge of this man-made environment, but not of the EMS.”

-Christo Cloete of the Council for Scientific and Industrial Research (CSIR) explains that the exploitation of the electromagnetic spectrum has brought significant changes to the world over the past decades.
+Christo Cloete of the Association of Old Crows (AOC) explains that the exploitation of the electromagnetic spectrum has brought significant changes to the world over the past decades.
 “The rapid growth of electronic technologies and the fast-growing applications in communications, RF navigation, sensing (including radar) and intelligence led to the increasingly important utilisation and reliance on the EMS.
 Similarly, this same revolution played (and plays) a significant role is shaping military organisational structures worldwide and will play an increasingly greater role in future conflicts,” he states.

 Cloete goes on to break down EW into three primary disciplines, which are illustrated in Figure 1.
 They are:

 1. Electronic Support (ES) – gathering knowledge of EMS users with the emphasis on the adversary’s electronic capability in the EMS.

 2. Electronic Attack (EA) – degrading, neutralising or destroying adversary electronic capability in the EMS.